HWataru/gluu-vagrant/README.md

 # Gluu server

-Setup Gluu server centos/7 and Ubuntu-16.04.
+Setup Gluu server for centos/7 and Ubuntu-16.04.
 [I can not set up with Ansible](https://github.com/dotariel/gluu-vagrant), so I make simple shell scripts.

 ## Quick Start

-Edit `config.yaml` for your environment
+Edit `config.yaml` for your environment.

 ```sh
 > vagrant up
 ```

+if you want to install Asimba Saml Proxy, oxAuth RP or Passport, add options to setup.py command in [setup_gluu.sh](./provision/setup_gluu.sh).

 ## MEMO